Titi-Gal/Celeste-Automatic-Video-Editor/readme.txt

     python celeste_automatic_video_editor.py --help

     Only requiered argument is "path_with_videos", the others can be in any order and combination.
-    Debug, Crop and Blackdetect arguments should be left alone unless you're having trouble detecting transitions
+    Debug, Crop and Blackdetect arguments should be left alone unless you're having trouble detecting transitions.

 Dependencies: